brandazine/linkbridge/README.md

 # linkbridge
 [![NPM](https://img.shields.io/npm/v/@linkbridge/native)](https://www.npmjs.com/package/@linkbridge/native)

-DX-friendly webview interface to bridge with react-native and the web
+DX-friendly webview interface to bridge with react-native and the web.

+Try registering a function in `bridge` in the react native code.
+Available directly on the web and `Type-Safe`.

+Inspired by `tRPC` and helps `react-native-webview` and `web` communicate.

 ![linkbridge](https://github.com/brandazine/linkbridge/assets/41789633/a96ecd6a-eb6b-4dd8-9805-421ff6dca26c)

 ## Installation